SEO vs. SEM: The Ultimate Showdown

 Quick, in a fight between SEO and SEM – who would win?
-Are you going to put all your money on the reigning champ, or do you think the rising star will steal the title match?
+Are you going to put all your money on the reigning champ?
+Or do you think the rising star will steal the title match?
 Choosing the wrong option can make it so that you don’t get the best possible results for your business.
 So before placing that wager, it might be helpful to know a little bit about the contenders.

 SEO has been around for a long time, enough that it usually doesn’t bother using its full name.
 Search Engine Optimisation is a series of best practices that search engines such as Bing and Google use to decide who goes on the first page and who goes on page 1,546,242.
 And as the name suggests, the closer you rank to Number 1, the better.
 But how does your site get that coveted spot through SEO?
 If you remember how complicated the periodic table was in Chemistry, the folks over at Search Engine Land created one about SEO with a whopping 35 factors.

 Each of these factors is taken into account when a user types in a simple search, such as “Best pizza in the world”.
-If you type that in and see a whole bunch of local places pop up, you might be shocked to find several results that are right down the street.
-The best pizza in the world, right down the road and you never even knew!
+If you type that in and see a whole bunch of local places pop up.
+Then you might be shocked to find several results that are right down the street.
+The best pizza in the world, right down the road, and you never even knew!

 Because SEO doesn’t go for the one-hit knockout, companies that promise the top spot on Google for your keywords can’t be taken at their word.
 If they aren’t outright lying, they may use Black Hat SEO—the performance-enhancing drug of the digital world—that may potentially have short-term results but come with hefty penalties when Google the referee finds out.
 This is why established marketing companies let clients know upfront to treat SEO as an investment.
 Often, this means rebuilding your website, making new content, and getting positive reviews, things that can’t be done overnight.
-All of this makes for a better-performing long-term site both for search engines and for the customer, which is why SEO is so important and shouldn’t be ignored.
+All of this makes for a better-performing long-term site.
+Both for search engines and for the customer, which is why SEO is so important and shouldn’t be ignored.

 SEO may not attack quickly, but it doesn’t go down easy either.

-Google AdWords is easily the most popular SEM method because of its enormous range of options—and because Google is used for searches worldwide over 80% of the time.
+Google Ads is easily the most popular SEM method because of its enormous range of options—and because Google is used for searches worldwide over 80% of the time.
 Google ads can be extremely broad or extremely specific, from targeting users all around the world to a specific group that lives within a few kilometres of a specific location.
 This range of options is incredibly useful… If you have any idea which ones you should be using.

-Google AdWords uses an Ad Rank score to determine which position your ad will show; or if it will show at all.
+Google Ads uses an Ad Rank score to determine which position your ad will show; or if it will show at all.
 Ad quality and the quality of your landing page—the page the user goes to on your site after clicking the ad—and the bid amount all go into ad rank.
 Better quality ads and landing pages mean you can have your ad shown with a lower amount, but also means if you want faster results you can opt for a higher bid while you work on your website.

 SEM zeroes in on a weakness with precision and hits hard to get the results it wants fast.